NonneTrapuE/Auto_PostgreSQL_for_Mattermost/README.md

 # Auto_Postgre_for_Mattermost
-PostgreSQL script to perform Mattermost installation fastest
+PostgreSQL script to perform fastest installation of Mattermost

 # Warning